juliendy/calcbot/README.md

 Coming soon

 ### todos
-- [ ] ability to restore most recent file on load using IndexedDB + added shortcuts ([ibdkeyval](https://github.com/jakearchibald/idb-keyval))
+- [ ] work further on ability to change font + theme in menu.
-- [ ] preventing exit without saving changes
 ### finished
 - [x] add toolbar with file, edit, view and help menus
 - [x] allow user to set variables and words for operation